DenverSuspensionCollective/DenverSuspensionCollective.github.io/resources/protocols/intro-to-disinfection-and-sterilization.md

 **Types of Steam Autoclaves**

-According to European standard EN 13060, autoclaves are classified into three categories based on their capabilities:
+The EN 13060 standard classifies autoclaves into three categories based on their capabilities:

 1. **Class N (Non-vacuum) Autoclaves**
    - Uses gravity displacement for air removal